emissary-ingress/emissary/user-guide/linkerd2.md

    linkerd dashboard
    ```

-   You browser should automatically open the correct URL.
+   Your browser should automatically open the correct URL.
 Otherwise note the output from the above command and open that in a browser of your choice.

 4. Create a `Mapping` for the `qotm-Linkerd2` service.